foliea/tic_tac_toe/README.md

 Human player starts first.

-Then :
+Then:

-It will switch players after a draw.
+* It will switch players after a draw.

-Human player will play first after a loss.
+* Human player will play first after a loss.

 ### Tests
 Install dependencies: